What Your CPA Needs (And What You Don't Have)

 The Importance of Tax Residency Verification

-Tax residency verification is a crucial element often overlooked by cross-border consultants.
+Tax residency verification is an important element often overlooked by cross-border consultants.
 Founders in this position often assume residency based on personal or business location, but this can be misleading.
-The structure indicates that without proper verification, consultants may be subject to dual taxation or other compliance issues.
+Without proper verification, consultants may be subject to dual taxation or other compliance issues.
+The IRS Substantial Presence Test is one of several criteria that may apply, and different countries use different tests — a complexity mapped in the tax residency determination guide.

 Conclusion: Bridging the Documentation Gap

-In the landscape of cross-border consulting, structural visibility into one's financial and operational framework is essential.
+In cross-border consulting, structural visibility into one's financial and operational framework is essential.
 Understanding the documentation that a CPA requires can bridge the gap between assumptions and reality, ensuring a smoother, more compliant operation.
 For cross-border consultants, this visibility can be the key to aligning with international tax obligations.
+The narrative consistency analysis maps what happens when different documents tell different stories to different authorities — a gap that incomplete documentation makes more likely.

 The Assumption Gap: What Founders Think They Have vs. What a CPA Needs

 A recurring structural pattern among cross-border consultants is the gap between perceived documentation completeness and actual advisor-readiness.
 Many founders believe they have "everything organized" because they can access bank statements online or recall the general terms of their entity formation.
-The structure indicates this falls well short of what a CPA requires to prepare accurate cross-border filings.
+This falls well short of what a CPA requires to prepare accurate cross-border filings.
+The underlying cause is the same gap described in what tax authorities see in your records — founders see what exists, while examiners see what's missing.

 For example, foreign account statements often need to be in the filing jurisdiction's language or accompanied by certified translations.
 Entity formation documents from overseas jurisdictions — articles of incorporation, operating agreements, shareholder registers — frequently exist only in the local language and in formats unfamiliar to domestic CPAs.
 Transfer pricing memos, which document the rationale behind intercompany pricing, are rarely prepared by solo founders at all, yet their absence creates exposure when income flows between related entities in different countries.